rajanand02/rajanand02.github.io/_posts/2014-03-08-Watchout-for-meteor.md

 </figure>

 ##### Packages
-Packages in Meteor is something similar to ruby gems or node packages..Adding packages to the application can be done by `meteor add package_name` command or `mrt add package_name` command if it is a third party package from Atmosphere..Installing packages can also be done manually by including it in smart.json  file and running `mrt` inside the application directory..This will create a `packages` directory and includes all the required dependencies and files of the packages..
+Packages in Meteor is something similar to ruby gems or node packages..Adding packages to the application can be done by `meteor add package_name` command or `mrt add package_name` command if it is a third party package from Atmosphere..Installing packages can also be done manually by including it in smart.json  file and running `mrt` inside the application directory..This will create a `/packages` directory and includes all the required dependencies and files of the packages..

 ##### Types of packages

-*  Core Packages - Meteor itself is a combination of various packages and those packages are called core packages..These core packages are included in every meteor applications..
+*  *Core Packages* - Meteor itself is a combination of various packages and those packages are called core packages..These core packages are included in every meteor applications..

-*  Smart Packages - Smart packages are about 42 packages created by meteor team that comes bundled with meteor..You can view these packages by `meteor list` command..
+*  *Smart Packages*- Smart packages are about 42 packages created by meteor team that comes bundled with meteor..You can view these packages by `meteor list` command..

-* Atmosphere Smart Packages - These are third party packages from <a href="http://beta.atmospherejs.com/">Atmosphere</a> which are built by Meteor community..
+* *Atmosphere Smart Packages*- These are third party packages from <a href="http://beta.atmospherejs.com/">Atmosphere</a> which are built by Meteor community..

-* Local Packages - Local packages are custom packages for the application that can be included by putting inside `/packages` directory..
+* *Local Packages*- Local packages are custom packages for the application that can be included by putting inside `/packages` directory..

-* NPM Packages - Node.js packages can also be integrated in the application by using above packages..
+* *NPM Packages*- Node.js packages can also be integrated in the application by using above packages..

 Lets include some packages to our leaderboard application..